The Getting of Wisdom (film)

 The Getting of Wisdom is a 1977 Australian film directed by Bruce Beresford and based on the 1910 novel of the same title by Henry Handel Richardson.
+It is regarded as being part of the Australian New Wave of cinema.

-The film is set in 1890s Victoria, when Laura (Susannah Fowle) enters an exclusive Melbourne ladies' college based on Methodist Ladies' College.
+The film is set in 1890s Victoria, when Laura (Susannah Fowle) enters an exclusive Melbourne ladies' college based on Presbyterian Ladies' College.
 The film follows her struggle for acceptance, conformity, romance, friendship and achievement over the next four years.
 Lesbian overtones between a schoolgirl and a music teacher are made explicit in the film, more so than in Richardson's novel.

 It also starred Barry Humphries, John Waters and Terence Donovan, and featured early career appearances by Kerry Armstrong, Sigrid Thornton, Noni Hazlehurst, Maggie Kirkpatrick and Julia Blake.

 A musical theme runs through the story, with piano works by Beethoven, Schubert and Thalberg played by Sarah Grunstein.

 Plot

-Laura Rambotham is sent to attend boarding school in Melbourne at the turn of the century.
+Laura Rambotham is sent to attend boarding school in Melbourne, Australia at the turn of the century.
 During her second year she tells everyone about a made-up romance between herself and the school's minister, Reverend Shepherd.
 She forms an attachment with an older student in her music class, Evelyn.
 When Evelyn leaves, Laura throws herself into her studies and wins the school literary and music prizes.